flutter/website/src/docs/deployment/obfuscate.md

 flutter build apk --obfuscate --split-debug-info=/<project-name>/<directory>
 ```

+Once you've obfuscated your binary, save
+the symbols file.
+You need this if you later
+want to de-obfuscate a stack trace.

+**Note that the `--split-debug-info` flag can also
+be used by itself.
+In fact, it can dramatically
+reduce code size.
+For more information on
+app size, see [Measuring your app's size][].**

 For detailed information on these flags, run
 the help command for your specific target, for example: